MarkBind/markbind/docs/userGuide/syntax/includes.md

 <div id="baseUrl-warning">
 <box type="warning" header="Add `{{ '{{ baseUrl }}' }}` to make your URLs absolute links if they may be reused in different contexts">

 Make an internal relative link an absolute link by adding `{{ '{{ baseUrl }}' }}` in front of the path.
 This allows the link to always point to the same target.
-Keep this in mind when putting content with links that is reused (eg: via `<include>`) as when your content is re-used a relative link may no longer point to where you want it to.
+Keep this in mind when putting content with links that is reused (eg: via `<include>`).
+This is because when your content is re-used, a relative link may no longer point to where you want it to.
 <div id="baseUrl-example">
 <panel header="Example of using absolute links in `<include>`">